visibilityspots/blog/content/pages/profile.rst

 Combining own knowledge with the shared knowledge of a group of highly experienced colleagues to realize technical high standard projects.

+**November 2017 - present | Devops Engineer -** `Trendminer`_ **- HASSELT**

+Setup and automation of the product’s deployment options: cloud-based or on premise.

+Setup and automation of the internal development tooling.

 **July 2017 - October 2017 | Continuous Integration Engineer -** `Zappware`_ **- HASSELT**

 Automation of the CI/CD chains for the components developed by the different teams in a dockerized container world.
 From IOS to Android to C++ and some backends.